achuchulev/terraform-k8s/README.md

 # terraform-k8s
-A sample repo with example of terraform kubernetes provider
+A sample repo with example of Jenkins server installation